unbit/jwsgi-rack/README.md

 [uwsgi]
 ; bind to http port
 http-socket = :9090
-http-socket-modifier1 = 8
+; automatically route requests to the jvm plugin http-socket-modifier1 = 8

 ; spawn 8 jvm threads
 threads = 8

+; enable post-buffering to allow rewind of request body (as required by rack specs) post-buffering = 8192

 ; add jar (or directories) to the java CLASSPATH jvm-classpath = <path_to_uwsgi.jar>